 Class Schedule

-Topics to be covered in classes
+Topics that could be covered in classes

 Hand building and wheel throwing